History, tourist information, and nearby accommodation

 Craigmillar was begun in the late 14th or early 15th century as a simple tower-house residence, one of the earliest tower houses in Scotland.
 The house was built for the Preston family, barons of Craigmillar.
 Over the next 250 years the castle was extended, remodelled, and rebuilt so many times that the original tower-house became lost amid a jumble of buildings that turned the medieval house into a comfortable residence.

 In 1479 John Stewart, Earl of Mar, was made prisoner at Craigmillar.
-Stewart, brother of King James III, was accused of using witchcraft against his brother.
+Stewart, the brother of King James III, was accused of using witchcraft against his brother.
 He died in what might best be termed suspicious circumstances, perhaps on the king's orders.
-The infant James V was brought here for safekeeping in 1517 when plague broke out in Edinburgh.
+The infant James V was brought here for safekeeping in 1517 when a plague broke out in Edinburgh.

 Craigmillar was burned by English troops under the Earl of Hertford during the Wars of Rough Wooing in 1544.
 Sir Simon Preston repaired the damage and renovated the domestic apartments.
 Preston served as a member of the Privy Council to Mary, Queen of Scots, and was a staunch ally of the young queen.

 In 1660 the Prestons sold Craigmillar to Sir John Gilmour, and the Gilmours made still more renovations.
 The family deserted Craigmillar in the 18th century for their nearby house at The Inch, and the castle was allowed to crumble into ruin.
-Even in the 18th century it was a popular tourist destination, and attracted artists keen to draw the romantic ruins.
+Even in the 18th century it was a popular tourist destination and attracted artists keen to draw the romantic ruins.

 Mary, Queen of Scots